Atlas-OS/Atlas/playbook/Executables/AtlasModules/Scripts/Tweaks/README.md

 category order and the tweak list per category (disabling a tweak = commenting out its manifest line).
-Files are parsed with `Import-PowerShellDataFile` (no code execution) and applied by the `Atlas.Tweaks` module (`Invoke-AtlasTweak` / `Invoke-AtlasTweakCategory`), which centralizes the hard semantics once: HKCU resolution under TrustedInstaller, default-user-hive mirroring, architecture gating and per-entry error handling.
+Files are parsed with `Import-PowerShellDataFile` (no code execution) and applied by the `Atlas.Tweaks` module (`Invoke-AtlasTweak` / `Invoke-AtlasTweakCategory`), which centralizes the hard semantics once: exact-user HKCU and fixed-default-hive scope separation, architecture gating and per-entry error handling.

 Validate any file or folder with `Test-AtlasTweakSchema -Path <path>`.
 Validate the manifest and complete execution graph with `Test-AtlasTweakManifest -Path